 What should I tell my healthcare provider before taking PREZCOBIX®?

-- About all health problems.
-Tell your healthcare provider if you have liver problems, including hepatitis B or hepatitis C, have kidney problems, are allergic to sulfa (sulfonamide), have diabetes, have hemophilia, or have any other medical condition, are pregnant, breastfeeding, or plan to become pregnant or breastfeed.
-Tell your healthcare provider if you become pregnant while taking PREZCOBIX®.
+- have liver problems, including hepatitis B or hepatitis C, have kidney problems, are allergic to sulfa (sulfonamide), have diabetes, or have hemophilia.

-- About all medicines you take.
 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Some medicines interact with PREZCOBIX®.
 Keep a list of your medicines to show your healthcare provider and pharmacist.
 Do not start taking a new medicine without telling your healthcare provider.
-Your healthcare provider can tell you if it is safe to take PREZCOBIX® with other medicines.

 What are the possible side effects of PREZCOBIX®?

-These are not all of the possible side effects of PREZCOBIX®.
+These are not all the possible side effects of PREZCOBIX®.
+Call your doctor for medical advice about side effects.
 For more information, ask your healthcare provider.

 You are encouraged to report negative side effects of prescription drugs to the FDA.